MrGiovanni/MICCAI2020/README.md

 ### General questions:
 - Release code?
 When comparing with other works, what if their work implementation is not publicly available?
-- Dataset size, how to ensure a robust evaluation when data is small?
+- Dataset size, how to ensure a reliable evaluation when data is small?
 Limited labled data make both training and evaluating difficult.

-How to ensure a fair comparison?
+### General comments:
+- I think supervised domain adaption (SDA) makes more sense than unsupervised domain adaptation (UDA).
+To evaluate the UDA, we have to collect large amount of labeled data for target task anyhow.
+If annotation in the target domain cannot be avoid, why not supervisely train models on these annotations?
+In this case, one may argue that we do not have test set for target tasks.
+However, we all agree that supervised models outperform UDA models in general, so we do not really need an additional test set to approve this assumption.
+In summary, instead of using the annotated data in the target task for evaluation purpose, directly use it as annotation for supervised training.
+That's why I believe SDA makes more sense than UDA.

 ### Self-supervised learning A 5:30 AM - 6:00 AM CDT on Monday, 5 October